cer/event-sourcing-examples/README.md

 # Building the application (and running the tests)

 Both projects use Gradle.
-To build simply execute this command:
+To build a project, execute this command:

 ```
 ./gradlew assemble